aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/inputs/incar.rst

 ----------------------

 The :class:`~aiida_cusp.data.VaspIncarData` is the central object used to define and pass `INCAR parameters`_ to the VASP calculation object.
-It is made available by the plugin using the ``cusp.incar`` entry point and can be loaded via AiiDA's :func:`~aiida.plugins.DataFactory` function.
+This data class is published by the plugin using the ``cusp.incar`` entry point and can be loaded via AiiDA's :func:`~aiida.plugins.DataFactory` function.
-Note that the class cannot be used directly as input for VASP calculations but has to be first initialized with the desired input parameters.
+Note that in order to use the class as input for VASP calculations it has to be first initialized with the desired input parameters.
-As discussed in the following, the parameters may be passed directly (i.e. as dictionary) or indirect via a pymatgen :class:`~pymatgen.io.vasp.inputs.Incar` instance.
+As discussed in the following, the parameters may be passed to the constructor either directly (i.e. as dictionary) or indirect via a pymatgen :class:`~pymatgen.io.vasp.inputs.Incar` instance.

 .. _user-guide-datatypes-inputs-incar-initializing: